KrauseFx/mood/README.md

 - One after lunch
 - One when going to bed

-You can always just text your bot a number, however I know I'd forget it.
+You can always just text your bot a number, however, I know I'd forget it.
 That's why the bot sends you those reminders.

 It then pulls up this really nice, optimized keyboard in Telegram, with a short description of what each number means.